Butternut squash and chickpea soup

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

 If there’s one thing I love about this weather, it’s soup.
-I love mixing seasonal ingredients, plant-based proteins, herbs, spices, and turn them into healthy comfort food.
-In the last few weeks, this velvety butternut squash and chickpea soup has been my go-to soup recipe like this garlic chickpea soup and white bean & kale soup.
+I love mixing seasonal ingredients, plant-based proteins, herbs, and spices to turn them into healthy comfort food.

 Plus, it’s easy to make.
-Just cook a big batch and enjoy all week long; it’s always perfect to warm you up after a long day.
+Just cook a big batch and enjoy it all week long; it’s always perfect to warm you up after a long day.

 How to make it